BNamericas - AMLO proposes mining law overhaul to reduce ...

 It proposes to eliminate the preferential nature of mining and establishes that the exploration, exploitation and benefit of minerals or substances will no longer justify expropriation in favor of individuals.

-This means concession holders would no longer have a right to expropriated land, and instead would have to reach agreements with landowners.
+This means concession holders would no longer have a right to expropriate land and instead would have to reach agreements with landowners.

 If approved, social impacts of each mining concession will be determined, as well as the performance of an environmental impact study to establish prevention, mitigation and compensation measures.